Have you ever been to a social gathering where taking off your shirt is expected, and you felt like you couldn’t be yourself?

 No, they don’t!
 It is human nature to think more about yourself than other people, especially strangers.
 I sometimes run a simple behavioral experiment with the people I try to help prove this point.

-I make them walk on a random crowded beach, full of strangers, without a shirt on, and try to notice how many people stared at their chest.
+I make them walk on a randomly crowded beach, full of strangers, without a shirt on, and try to notice how many people stared at their chests.